 Under most phantom stock plans, the employer credits an employee account in the form of hypothetical shares of its stock.
 The stock is known as “phantom” stock and is credited to the employee’s account as are all cash and stock dividends and stock splits which are attributable to his/her phantom shares.
 No tax is payable by the employee at the time of such crediting.

 Upon the termination of his/her employment (due to retirement, death, or other cause), or at a specified future date, the employee becomes entitled to receive an amount equal to the excess (if any) of the market value of all his/her phantom shares on the date of such termination over the value of such shares on the date (or dates) on which the shares were awarded and credited to his or her account.
 This amount can be paid out in installments over a period of years.
 Only the growth in value of the phantom stock is paid out.

-• The “full-value” plan, in which the award includes the underlying value of the stock.
+The award includes the underlying value of the stock.
 Other phantom stock plans grant units corresponding to shares of stock and credit the same, and not merely the growth in the same, to an employee’s account.
 The employee’s account also is credited with all cash and stock dividends and stock splits which are attributable to the phantom stock.

 Upon termination of service, the employee receives in installments cash equal to the number of shares credited to his/her account.
 Under this type of plan, the employee is assured of receiving something for his/her shares even if the market value of the stock at the specified future date is less than what it was at the time the stock was awarded to him/her.

 Generally, a phantom stock plan or agreement spells out how the program operates and how payments are determined along with various other details, often including:

 • Handling of various termination events, including retirement, death, disability, dismissal and resignation.

 • Restrictive covenants.